Skip to content

 • py: - Python script (Python 3.1x)

-You can only use one of script:, run:, or py: per tool.
+You can only use one of script:, run:, py:, or go: per tool.

-JavaScript tools are automatically wrapped in an async function with destructured inputs.
-Write simple code without worrying about exports:
+JavaScript tools are automatically wrapped in an async function with destructured inputs:

 safe-inputs: